shivanshdave/2020-432/classes/class11/README.md

 ## Today's Announcements

 1. The [Homework 3 Answer Sketch](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw03) (including the grading rubric) is available now.
-2. As of 5:30 PM, reactions to nearly half of the Project 1 Proposals have been posted to Canvas, and the remaining ones (all of which were in the initial group identified in the 8-10 range) will be up by class time on Thursday.
-Dr. Love will provide more details (including deadlines for revisions) between now and Thursday's class, once I've posted Canvas reactions to all 38 proposals.
+2. Reactions to more than half of the Project 1 Proposals have been posted to Canvas, and the remaining ones (all of which were in the initial group identified in the 8-10 range) will be up by class time on Thursday.
+Dr. Love will provide more details (including deadlines for revisions) between now and Thursday's class, once he has posted Canvas reactions to all 38 proposals.

 Whether we mentioned it in our comments on Canvas or not, to be approved, **ALL REVISED PROPOSALS should...**
 - use `message = FALSE` in the code chunk where the packages are listed to eliminate the messages in the HTML showing warnings about when packages were built or how objects were masked